 Vascular Parkinsonism (VP)

-- There is some evidence to suggest that multiple small strokes in key areas of the brain may cause Parkinsonism.
+- There is some evidence to suggest that multiple small The sudden death of some brain cells due to a lack of oxygen when the blood flow to the brain is impaired by blockage or rupture of an artery to the brain. in key areas of the brain may cause Parkinsonism.

 - No specific clinical features or diagnostic tests reliably differentiate PD and vascular parkinsonism, though some features may suggest VP.